Azure/Enterprise-Scale-for-AVS/GettingStarted.md

 # Next Steps

-Once all the prerequisites are complete, head [here](AVS-Landing-Zone/SingleRegion) to deploy the AVS Landing Zone reference implementation or to [Examples](Examples) for single component deployment examples
+Once all the prerequisites are complete, head [here](AVS-Landing-Zone/SingleRegion) to deploy the AVS Landing Zone reference implementation or to [Scenarios](Scenarios) for single component deployment scenarios